jean-roland/LCSF_Doc/index.md

 ## Real-world examples

 The following are two applications where LCSF was used:
-* A protocol to update FPGA firmware binaries to a dozen distant micro-controllers, with integrity control.
+* A protocol to update FPGA firmware binaries to a dozen distant microcontrollers, with integrity control.
-* A protocol to process the UI of a product (screen + buttons) controlled by a micro-controller from a distant Linux computer.
-The intelligence of the UI was deported on the Linux because of architectural constraints.
+* A protocol to stream the UI of a product (screen + buttons) between a microcontroller and a distant Linux computer.
+The core of the UI (hierarchy, texts, layouts...) being stored on the Linux for memory constraints.

 ## LCSF Documentation